Ram-N/weatherData/index.md

 ###  <a name="credits" class="anchor" href="#credits"></a>Credits

-The `weatherData` package has benefited from the suggestions of quite a number of weather analysts.
+The `weatherData` package has benefited immensely from the suggestions of quite a number of weather analysts.
 Their feedback, suggestions and bug reports have helped immensely.
 Detailed credits for their contributions can be found [here](credits.html).

 Ram Narasimhan